Digital storytelling brings a publication to life

 Rich media immersion

-The interplay between platforms also made for deeper dives into storytelling, with introductions that read themselves or pull quotes that became full audio and video narratives online—real stories from the pandemic, spoken straight from the source, capturing the nuance of speech and the emotional impact felt on the front lines.
+Our digital medium allowed for new storytelling methods, with introductions that read themselves or pull quotes that become full audio and video narratives, capturing the emotional impact felt on the front lines.

 Changing times need responsive media